Philip Tomasino: Niagara IceDogs

 Tomasino saw his offensive production increase in his second season with the IceDogs in 2018–19.
-On September 29, Tomasino earned four assists in 6–1 win over the North Bay Battalion.
-Tomasino recorded his first multi-goal game of his OHL career on November 17, scoring twice in a 6–3 victory over the Erie Otters.
-Tomasino set a career high for points in a game, as on December 15, he scored two goals and added three assists in a 6–2 win over the Oshawa Generals.
+On September 29, Tomasino earned three assists in a 6–1 win over the North Bay Battalion.
+He recorded the first multi-goal game of his OHL career on November 17, scoring twice in a 6–3 victory over the Erie Otters.
+Tomasino set a new career high for points in a game, as on December 15, he scored two goals and added three assists in a 6–2 win over the Oshawa Generals.
 In 67 games with the IceDogs, Tomasino scored 34 goals and 72 points.
-On March 26, Tomasino earned his first career OHL playoff goal, as he scored twice against Christian Propp of the Battalion, and added an assist in a 6–0 win.
-In 11 post-season games, Tomasino scored four goals and seven points.
+The IceDogs won the Central Division and finished third in the Eastern Conference.
+They faced the Battalion in the opening round of the playoffs.
+On March 26, 2019, Tomasino earned his first career OHL playoff goal, as he scored twice against Christian Propp of the Battalion, and added an assist in a 6–0 win.
+The IceDogs beat the Battalion and advanced to the Eastern Conference semifinal, but were eliminated for the second consecutive campaign, this time by the Generals.
+In 11 postseason games, Tomasino scored four goals and seven points.

-Tomasino returned to the IceDogs for the 2019–20 season, as he was named an assistant captain.
-On October 4, Tomasino scored his first career OHL hat-trick, as he scored three goals, and added three assists, for his first career six point game, in an 8–4 win over the Kingston Frontenacs.
-On January 2, Tomasino scored a goal and added four assists in a 9–8 overtime victory over the North Bay Battalion.
-On January 9, the IceDogs traded Tomasino to the Oshawa Generals for David Guicciradi, a 2nd-round selection in 2020, a 2nd-round selection in 2021, 3 2nd-round selections in 2023, 1 2nd-round selection in 2024, a 3rd round selection in 2024 and a 4th round selection in 2020 and 2024.
+Tomasino returned to the IceDogs for the 2019–20 season, as he was named an alternate captain.
+On October 4, Tomasino scored his first career OHL hat-trick, as he scored three goals, and added three assists, for his first career six-point game, in an 8–4 win over the Kingston Frontenacs.
+On January 2, 2020, Tomasino scored a goal and added four assists in a 9–8 overtime victory over the Battalion.
+On January 9, the IceDogs traded Tomasino to the Generals for defenceman David Guicciradi and nine draft picks.
 In 36 games with the IceDogs, Tomasino scored 22 goals and 57 points.

 Oshawa Generals

-Tomasino finished the 2019–20 season with the Oshawa Generals following a mid-season trade with the Niagara IceDogs.
+Tomasino finished the 2019–20 season with the Oshawa Generals following a mid-season trade with the IceDogs.
 Tomasino played his first game with the Generals on January 9, as he scored two goals and added three assists for a five-point game in a 6–3 win over the Windsor Spitfires.
 Tomasino's first goal with the Generals was against Xavier Medina.
-On January 25, Tomasino recorded his second five-point game with Oshawa, as he scored a goal and added four assists in a 7–4 win over the Kingston Frontenacs.
+On January 25, Tomasino recorded a four-point game with Oshawa, as he scored a goal and added three assists in a 7–4 win over the Frontenacs.
 In 26 games with Oshawa, Tomasino scored 18 goals and 43 points.
-Overall, between the Niagara IceDogs and his time with Oshawa, Tomasino scored 40 goals and 100 points in 62 games, as he ranked fourth in OHL scoring during the regular season.
+However, the season was cancelled on March 18, 2020 due to the COVID-19 pandemic.
+Overall, between the IceDogs and his time with the Generals, Tomasino scored 40 goals and 100 points in 62 games, as he ranked fourth in OHL scoring during the regular season.